tomaszdudek7/airflow_project/README.md

 ```bash
 papermill task_1/code.ipynb task_1/output/code_exectuion_1.ipynb -f task_1/params.yaml
 ```
-if all went well proceed to the next step
+if all went well(just browse the output file to see it actually got executed) proceed to the next step.

 ### 5. Wrap up the notebook in a docker container
-first off, dump a requirements.txt to task folder as each task should have its own, as tiny as possible, virtual environment
+First off, dump a requirements.txt to task folder as each task should have its own, as tiny as possible, virtual environment
 ```python
 pip freeze > requirements.txt
 ```